THE LOVED ONES

 When she gets the chance to open up and dominate the show, Robin McLeavy does amazing things.
 What makes her performance so startling is the way that she is dealing with material that often has a blackly funny undertow in the writing, yet plays it with a bright sparkly cheer.
 There is that chill scene where Xavier Samuel, bound at the dinner table, says he wants to go to the bathroom, whereupon she empties a glass, unzips him and holds his dick out while cheerfully smiling up at him Youve got ten seconds to go or Daddys going to nail it to the chair.
 The only complaint might be that the character we first meet someone who is played as a nerdish wallflower is completely contrary to the assertive and sexually aware character that we see once Xavier Samuel is imprisoned.
 Both Robin McLeavy and Jessica McNamee are incredible finds and I am most interested in keeping track of their careers after this point.

-Director Sean Byrne subsequently went on to make the horror film The Devils Candy (2015).
+Director Sean Byrne subsequently went on to make the US horror film The Devils Candy (2015).

 (Nominee for Best Actress (Robin McLeavy) and Best Supporting Actress (Jessica McNamee) at this sites Best of 2009 Awards).